googleapis/google-cloud-ruby/google-cloud-kms/samples/README.md

     The output will show the help text.

-## Run the tests
+## Running the tests

+List fixtures that were previously created for the tests by running `bundle exec rake fixtures:list`.

+Create missing fixtures for the tests by running `bundle exec rake fixtures:create`.

-Run the tests for the samples by running `bundle exec rake test`.
+Run the acceptance tests for the samples by running `bundle exec rake test`.

 ## Contributing changes